chrisallenlane/watchtower/README.md

 ### Outputting a Sortable HTML Report for Direct Review ###
 In my opinion, `Watchtower`'s greatest feature is its ability to output an HTML report.
-Such a report can be a tremendous timesaver when scanning for a large number of signatures in large numbers of files.
+Such a report can be a tremendous time-saver when scanning for a large number of signatures in large numbers of files.

 This report is especially useful when auditing while running dual monitors,